janpascal/denyhosts_sync/README.md

 --recreate-database`.
 This will create the tables needed by dh_syncserver.

 ## Running dh_syncserver
 Simply run `dh_syncserver`.
-Unless there are unexpected error, this will give no output and the server will just keep running.
+Unless there are unexpected errors, this will give no output and the server will just keep running.

+## Signals
+When `dh_syncserver` receives the `SIGHUP` signal, it will re-read the configuration file.
+Changes to the database configuration are ignored.

 ## Updates
 Installing the new version of `dh_syncserver` with `./setup.py install_scripts